inoplanetka/BioSim/README.md

 # BioSim Project (2019)
-## Tests were written and done externally, visualisation and documentation is to be executed locally
+## Tests were written and done externally, visualisation and documentation are to be executed locally